Creatology's Methodology

 for many methods of learning including:

-They are all tools that collect qualitative information (information about the qualities of a thing/experience/project/growth etc)
+These methods are all tools that collect qualitative information, such as information about the qualities of a thing / experience / experiment / project, etc,

 to generate new insights and knowledge about any subject… in our case, creativity.